 Ms Carr is Chancellor of the University of South Australia.
 She chaired the University's Audit and Risk Management Committee and was a member of its Finance Committee for several years and in addition to chairing the University Council she also presently chairs its Senior Remuneration Committee and Governance and Nomination Committee.

-Ms Carr is also currently Chairman of the South Australian Government's Minerals and Energy Advisory Council and was for many years a member of the South Australian Minerals and Petroleum Expert Group.
+During the year Ms Carr also chaired the South Australian Government's Minerals and Energy Advisory Council and was for many years a member of the South Australian Minerals and Petroleum Expert Group.

-She is also a director of ASX listed potash development company, Highfield Resources Limited and chairs its Audit, Business Risk and Compliance Committee and its Remuneration and Nomination Committee.
+She is also a Non-Executive Director of ASX listed companies, Highfield Resources Limited and Australian Rare Earths Limited and chairs their Audit and Risk Committees and their Remuneration and Nomination Committees.

-Ms Carr is Chairman of the Executive Committee and a member of the People, Culture and Rewards Committee.
+Ms Carr is a member of the People, Culture and Rewards Committee.

-Gregory John Connor

-BEd, SF Fin, FAICD, Life Member and FAIM
+Gregory Connor BEd, SF Fin, FAICD, Life Member and FAIM